rust-lang/rust/text/0000-path-clarity.md

 without fundamental change.

 - Rather than `crate::top_level_module`, we could consider `extern::serde` or
-  something like it.
+  something like it, which would eliminate the need for any fallback in name resolution.
 That would come with some significant downsides, though.
   - First, having paths typically start with a crate name, with `crate` referring to the current crate, provides a *very simple* and easy to understand model for paths---and its one that's pretty commonly used in other languages.